#4: How to sell your project experience in an engineering or construction resume in Canada

 How could this look?
 Here’s an example below.

-- Worked as a Project Manager overseeing the construction of a six-floor RC-frame building with three levels of underground parkade.
+- Worked as a Project Manager overseeing the design & build construction of a six-floor RC-frame building with three levels of underground parkade on a fixed price contract.
 Scope included all civil works, structural work and fit-out of 48 apartment units and eight commercial units on ground level.

 - Delivered project one week early and $500K under budget through cost savings.
 These were generated on formwork package and implementation of a fast-track schedule which required careful coordination of 10 sub contractors on site and 12-hour work shifts.